 Since 2008, Don Bailey from Bailey Ranch, one mile north of Simla, CO has provided a starting point on the Eastern Plains.
 On Saturday we do a half day ride with lunch down on the Big Sandy.
 Once we return to the Bailey Ranch, the horses can be put in corrals or an outdoor arena until Sunday morning.
 You are then able to relax and take a tour of the Bailey Saddle Museum that has over 300 collectible saddles, bridles and antique cars.

-Sunday morning we start off with breakfast at Bailey Ranch provided by Good Luck Sam's.
-After breakfast you can attend a Cowboy Church service officiated by Pastor Boyd Bailey.
-When the service is completed we meet at Ramah Dam for a five mile ride to Big Sandy Ranch for lunch, then return back to Ramah Dam.
+Sunday morning we start off with breakfast at Bailey Ranch and afterwards you can attend a Cowboy Church service.
+When the service is completed we start a five mile ride to Big Sandy Ranch for lunch, then return back to Bailey Ranch.